Sweating and Sports | What is Sweat? Is More Better During Exercise?

-Yes and no. Because the amount that you sweat also depends on your weight, gender, fitness level, age, where you live (climate), and even your genetics.
+Yes and no. Because the amount that you sweat also depends on your weight, sex, fitness level, age, where you live (climate), and even your genetics.
 An overweight person is going to sweat more easily because the amount of energy needed to execute a particular activity is going to be higher.
 Additionally, a fitter person who works out regularly will begin to sweat faster than a not-so-fit person because the body is smart and is already prepared to sweat to cool itself down while training.

 How to sweat right:

 1. Drink Enough

 Most people walk around chronically dehydrated!
 Be sure that you’re drinking enough water every day.
 This calculator will help you find out how much you should be drinking: